gear-foundation/academy/docs/03-intermediate/05-homework/assignment.md

  ## Project Structure

 To develop a dynamic and interactive word-guessing game, divide the game process into two distinct programs.
-The first program will handle the core functionalities, such as selecting a random word from a list and evaluating guesses.
-The second program will manage user interactions, keep track of the game state, and enforce time constraints.
+The Wordle program will handle the core functionalities, such as selecting a random word from a list and evaluating guesses.
+The Game Session program will manage user interactions, keep track of the game state, and enforce time constraints.
 This division aims to create a modular, flexible system that enhances the gaming experience.

-1. **Description of the First Program**:
+1. **Description of the Wordle program**:
     - Contains "start the game" and "check the word" functions.
     - A word bank exists within the program for selecting a random word at the game's start.
     - "Start the game" function initiates the game and selects a random word.
     - "Check the word" function assesses the player's guess against the hidden word, providing feedback on correct letter positions.

-2. **Description of the Second Program**:
+2. **Description of the Game Session program**:
-    - Manages interactions with the first program and oversees the gameplay.
+    - Manages interactions with the Wordle program and oversees the gameplay.
     - Tracks previous responses and the number of attempts.
     - Monitors the elapsed time since the game started to manage time constraints and events.

 3. **Interaction Between the Programs**:
-    - The user initiates the game by sending a message to the second program.
+    - The user initiates the game by sending a message to the Game Session program.
-    - The second program invokes the first program's "start the game" function.
+    - The Game Session program invokes the Wordle program's "start the game" function.
-    - The user submitts their guesses to the second program, which forwards them to the first program's "check the word" function.
+    - The user submitts their guesses to the Game Session program, which forwards them to the Wordle program's "check the word" function.
-    - The first program returns feedback on the guess's accuracy and letter positions.
+    - The Wordle program returns feedback on the guess's accuracy and letter positions.
-    - The second program analyzes the result, tracking attempts and time.
+    - The Game Session program analyzes the result, tracking attempts and time.

 4. **Key Implementation Aspects**:
-    - The second program requires mechanisms to store data about previous moves and track time.
+    - The Game Session program requires mechanisms to store data about previous moves and track time.
-    - Efficient interaction with the first program through data exchange and response handling is crucial.
+    - Efficient interaction with the Wordle program through data exchange and response handling is crucial.

-## First Program
+## Wordle program

-The first program is already implemented.
+The Wordle program is already implemented.
 Its functionality includes:

 Metadata contains: